dapphub/dapple/README.md

 Usage
 =====

-Dapple packages are defined by the presence of a dapple.yaml file in the root directory.
-At minimum, the dapple.yaml file must define the following keys:
+Dapple packages are defined by the presence of a `.dapple` directory containing a `dappfile` YAML file.
+At minimum, `dappfile` must define the following keys:

 `name`: The name of the dapple package.